Dr Hugh Williamson

 Byrne House SF6

 Social Anthropologist and Research Fellow on the Alan Turing Institute-funded project "From Field Data to Global Indicators: Towards a Framework for Intelligent Plant Data Linkage".
-The project is a historical, sociological and philosophical investigation of contemporary data linkage efforts in plant science, specifically in relation to crop and agricultural research.
+The project is a historical, sociological and philosophical investigation of contemporary data linkage efforts in plant science, with particular focus on crop and agricultural research.

 Based within the Data Studies group at Egenis, the Centre for the Study of the Life Sciences.